jvramirez13/taxonomy-project/README.md

 Project Detail:

-This project was created using React.JS and it utilizes the Axios Node module to make an API request and display a certain Star Wars character from a click of a button.
+This project was created using React.JS that displays a picture and description of an animal from the canidae animal family (dogs, wolves, foxes).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).